College Football Playoff

 The current 12-team CFP format features, for the first time, a first round of playoffs separated from bowl games.
 The first round consists of seeds 5 through 12 playing one another at the home stadium of the better seeded teams, or another venue of their choice.
 Then, the quarter-final and semi-final games consist of the New Year's Six bowl games, with a national championship game after that.

 From 2014 through 2023, the two semifinal games rotated among the six New Year's Day bowl games: the Cotton Bowl, Fiesta Bowl, Orange Bowl, Peach Bowl, Rose Bowl, and Sugar Bowl.
 In addition to the teams selected for the playoff, from 2014 to 2023 the final CFP rankings were used in determining the participants for the four New Year's Six bowls that were not hosting the semifinals that year.
 Under the original four-team format, the two semifinal games were played on the same day; since the expansion of the CFP in 2024, they are played on back-to-back days.
 The College Football Playoff National Championship game is then played on the first Monday that is six or more days after the Semifinals.
 The venue of the championship game is then selected based on bids submitted by cities, similar to the NCAA Final Four.

-The winner of the Championship Game is awarded the College Football Playoff National Championship Trophy.
-Playoff officials commissioned a new trophy that was unconnected with the previous championship systems, such as the AFCA "crystal football" trophy which had been regularly presented after the championship game since the 1990s (as the AFCA was contractually obligated to name the BCS champion as the Coaches Poll champion).
-However, BCS Properties, LLC is the legal entity which owns all CFP trademarks.
-CFP Administration, LLC is the legal entity that administers the College Football Playoff.
+The winner of the Championship Game is awarded the College Football Playoff National Championship Trophy, which was commissioned to avoid connections with the previous championship systems and their associated trophies.
+This included the AFCA "crystal football" trophy, which had been presented to the national champion since the 1990s due to the AFCA being contractually obligated to name the BCS champion as the Coaches Poll champion.

+While the BCS brand was retired, BCS Properties, LLC still exists and owns all CFP trademarks.
+The CFP is separately administered by CFP Administration, LLC, which consists of representatives from each of the FBS conferences and the University of Notre Dame.